The Islamic Art Museum

 The number of displays at the Museum of Islamic Art has increased and multiplied many times since its establishment.
-The museum had only around 7,000 displays when it first opened in 1903, but that number increased to 78,000 in 1978, 96,000 in the recent past, and over 100,000 pieces today.
+The museum had only around 7,000 exhibits when it first opened in 1903, but that number increased to 78,000 in 1978, 96,000 in the recent past, and over 100,000 pieces today.

-The displays of the Museum of Islamic Art were gathered from many different locations around Egypt.
+The Museum of Islamic Art displays were gathered from many different locations around Egypt.
 This includes the ruins of the cities of Fustat and Askar, the first Islamic capitals of Egypt before the establishment of Cairo.
 Some other displays were brought from Aswan, Tanis in the Nile Delta, Rashid, and Luxor.
 This is in addition to many other displays that were sold or donated to the museum by individuals from all over the world.

 Among the most distinctive displays of the museum is a tomb cover that dates back to the year 652 A.D., 12 years after Muslims took control of Egypt.